The lessons I learned from highway driving

 Here are my realizations while I was so tensed driving for the first time in a highway :D

 ○ You got to focus on your own lane.
 Stay on your own path.
 The right most lane usually is for vehicles driving within the speed limit or the safer lane.
 As you can imagine, as a new driver, I would naturally be inclined to stay in this lane as I am just building my confidence on the road.
 To stay safe on the road, I have to look ahead to where I will be in the next 15 to 20 seconds.
-I also need to keep my 2 seconds distance from the car ahead of me (counted as 1 - 1000, 2 - 2000).
+I also need to keep my 3 to 5 seconds distance from the car ahead of me (counted as 1 - 1000, 2 - 2000 and so forth).
 Simply put, this is called a safe distance in which I will have just enough time to react in case the car in front pulls its breaks.

 Just like in my journey through life, I must focus on my own unique path.
 As I started moving my gaze away from my own lane, I lost control of the steering wheel and I got scared and insecure.
 Whereas when I stay in my safe zone, I am mostly confident in navigating my way through my destination.
 I would like to believe for most part of my life I focus on my own path and keep looking ahead as I advance each day closer to my goal.
 When I fix my eyes ahead, I can slowly but surely reach my destination.